sreevatsank1999/zenphoton/hqz/README.md

 * [4] **Polar distance**.
 In viewport units.
 * [5] **Wavelength**.
 In nanometers.
 Use a constant for monochromatic light, or use a blackbody random variable for full-spectrum light.

+### Object Format

+Scene objects are things that interact with rays once they've been emitted.
+Various kinds of objects are supported:

+* [ *material*, *x0*, *y0*, *dx*, *dy* ]
+	* A line segment, extending from (x0, y0) to (x0 + dx, y0 + dy).
+Coordinates are all sampled.
+* [ *material*, *x0*, *y0*, *dx0*, *dy0*, *dx1*, *dy1*, … ]
+	* A path made of connected line segments.
+All deltas are relative to (x0, y0).
+* Etc.
+	* Other values are reserved for future use.

+### Material Format

+To reduce redundancy in the scene format, materials are referenced elsewhere by their zero-based array index in a global materials array.
+In `hqz`, a *material* specifies what happens to a ray after it comes into contact with an object.

+A material is an array of weighted probabilistic outcomes.
+For example:

+	[ [0.5, "d"], [0.2, "t"], [0.1, "r"] ]

+This gives any incident rays a 50% chance of bouncing in a random direction (diffuse), a 20% chance of passing straight through (transmissive), a 10% chance of reflecting, and the remaining 20% chance is that the ray will be absorbed by the material.
+The empty array is a valid material, indicating that rays are always absorbed.

+Various outcomes are supported, each identified by different kinds of JSON objects appended to the outcome's weight:

+* [ *probability*, "d" ]
+	* Perfectly diffuse reflection.
+Any incident rays bounce out at a random angle.
+* [ *probability*, "t" ]
+	* Ray is transmitted through the material without change.
+* [ *probability*, "r" ]
+	* Ray is reflected off of the object.
+* Etc.
+	* Other values are reserved for future use.